Donald Trump attacks the UK's health service

 "The prime minister is proud of having an NHS that is free at the point of delivery," the spokesperson said, adding that NHS funding is "at a record high" and was prioritized in the fall budget with an extra £2.8 billion (about $3.9 billion.)

 Trump, whose relationship with Britain and May has been punctuated by Twitter tussles, was also criticized by opposition Labour leader Jeremy Corbyn.
 "People were marching because we love our NHS and hate what the Tories are doing to it," Corbyn said, using a colloquialism for the Conservative Party.
-"Healthcare is a human right."
+"Health care is a human right."

 NHS problems